rainu/go-conf/README.md

 ## Define default values

+For applying default values you have to define a function which is responsible for setting those values.
+**Attention**: This function will be called **after** the unmarshalling!
+So you have to check if a field is already filled before setting a default value.
+Otherwise, you will override the provided value!

-For applying default values there are two ways to do this:
+To define suche a function there are two ways to do this:

 ### Register a function